Adobe-Marketing-Cloud/analytics-realtime-dashboard-example/lessons/lesson_3/README.md

 5. Click *File* > *Live Preview*.
 You you will now see a table of data sorted by gainers in addition to the line graph.

+**For an example of what the JavaScript Code should now look like, see the [Finished HTML](../../finished/index.html#L25) »**

 Add a table showing *losers*
 -----

-1. Copy the block for the `GAINERS REPORT` and paste it below.
-Rename the new block to `LOSERS REPORT`
+1. Copy the block for the `GAINERS REPORT` and paste it below this request.
+Label the new block `LOSERS REPORT`

 2. In the `report.run` block for the new `LOSERS REPORT`, modify the `algorithm`, `sortMethod`, and `dateFrom` properties to: